franklinqin0/blog/docs/blog/quotes.md

 :::

 ::: tip

-The difference between stupidity and genius is that genius has it limits.
+- The difference between stupidity and genius is that genius has it limits.
+- Education is what remains after one has forgotten everything one learned in school.

 ::: right
 Albert Einstein
 :::